Paul Dalglish: Playing career

+He signed for Major League Soccer side Houston Dynamo.
+On 5 November 2006, the Dynamo defeated the Colorado Rapids 3–1 in the Western Conference final to earn a spot in its first MLS Cup.
+Dalglish scored twice and was named Man of the Match.
+However, he struggled with injuries and was released by Dynamo in the 2007 post-season, after winning two MLS Cups.

 He had talks with a few clubs in February 2008 including Scottish club Kilmarnock, with whom he signed a contract until the end of the season.
 His spell was plagued with injuries again and he retired at the end of the season.

 Coaching career

 Dalglish began his coaching career in 2008 as a coach at the Houston Dynamo Academy, simultaneously acting as a director at Space City Futbol Club.

 On 18 November 2009, Dalglish was named the head coach of FC Tampa Bay, an expansion team in the USSF Division 2 Professional League, the second level of the United States soccer league system.
 The club got off to a 5-1-3 start but won only 2 of their last 21 matches to fall into last place in the USL conference.
 Despite their dip in form, FC Tampa Bay were still the most successful expansion team in the 2010 season.
 Dalglish left the club by mutual consent on 23 September 2010, and team technical director Perry Van der Beck served as interim manager for the last two games of the season.

 In 2012, Dalglish became the manager of the Austin Aztex, an expansion club in the USL Premier Development League (USL PDL), the fourth level of the US soccer system.
 The club finished in the final 8 (of 73 teams) with a final record of 10-6-2 and advanced to the conference finals.
 The Aztex scored the most and conceded the fewest goals in their conference.

 In 2013, Dalglish led the Aztex to the best regular season record in the USL PDL (15-1-2) and won the league championship.
 The club again scored the most goals in their division and conceded the fewest.
 Dalglish was named the USL PDL coach of the year.
 He also served as the technical director for youth powerhouse, Lonestar Soccer Club, which has developed top young MLS prospects such as Kekuta Manneh and Khiry Shelton amongst others.

 In 2014, Dalglish joined the coaching staff of Major League Soccer club Real Salt Lake as assistant coach to Jeff Cassar.